Australia Driving Advice and Car Hire Info

 Driving abroad in Australia is generally trouble free.
 Away from the Cities and the usual congestion and confusion they generally entail (though you’ll find them better than Europe and many is USA), the main consideration is the huge distances involved in driving across Australia.
 The roads can be long, straight and featureless and fatigue can be a problem, so pull over and take a rest as soon as you feel yourself starting to get drowsy.Aim to stop and get out of the car for a few minutes every 2 hours.

 Also, most of the population live at the coast so when driving the interior you could go literally hundreds of miles with no opportunity to buy gas, water or food.
-If your road map shows no significant town on your route, assume the worst and stock up before you set off.
+Download a fuel map app to check what will be available on your route.

 Driving distances in Australia can be huge, which is why many travellers opt to take a longer road trip and perhaps rent a campervan.
 More info on touring Australia by campervan can be found on my ‘Classic Road Trips’ page.
 Some driving distances and suggested durations for some popular Aussie road trips are below-